kirhgoff/food-objects/_posts/2015-05-26-async-to-sync.markdown

 I feel so silly posting this question, sure there is an obvious answer, but spent pair of hours trying to guess how to did this with no luck.
 Probably community will help.

 My question: is there any standard mechnism in Java for converting async code to sync one.
-For example (from, surprisingly, real code), its in Scala, but my question about Java, think of this as of pseudocode:
+For example (from, surprisingly, real code), its in Scala, but my question about Java, think of this as of pseudocode (btw in Scala it wont work):

 var finalWorld:WorldModel = null
 LifeActors.run(world, new WorldModelListener {